 - Preeclampsia: A condition where high blood pressure leads to stroke, seizures, or failure of organs like the kidneys and liver.

 - Prematurity: Gestational diabetes may cause you to delivery your baby prematurely, or before 37 weeks gestation.
 The earlier you delivery, the greater the chances of health complications.

 - Large Weight Birth: Gestational diabetes can also result in larger than average birth weight.
+This condition is called fetal macrosomia.
 Baby’s weighing more than nine pounds increase your likelihood of needing a Cesarean section (c-section), and increases the risk of birth injuries during delivery.